It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday.

 While drugstore lip plumpers are budget-friendly, waste isn’t good for your wallet or the environment.
 Squeeze bottles make it easy to overdo the application of a lip plumper, and roll-ons often require multiple swipes.
 A doe-foot applicator makes it easy to apply a lip plumper without wasting product or making a mess.

-Lip plumping glosses can be goopy and stick to your hair.
-For a mess-free pout, try a lip plumper device, like this silicone tool from Fullips.
-It suctions your lips to stimulate the skin and produce temporary swelling.
+Lip plumper devices: Lip plumping glosses can be goopy and stick to your hair.
+For a mess-free pout, try a lip plumper device.

-Lip plumpers can leave your lips dry, irritated, and even chapped.
-Restore hydration with a lip sleeping mask, like this cult favorite from Laneige, which can be worn overnight or during the day.
+Lip sleeping masks: Lip plumpers can leave your lips dry, irritated, and even chapped.
+Restore hydration with a lip sleeping mask.

 Habitual straw use can contribute to thinning lips and fine lines.